risingwavelabs/risingwave/src/config/README.md

 >
 > Its value is different from the default values defined in `src/common/src/config.rs` , which is used when the configuration file is not present.

-Other toml file contains a config file for a different scene.
-It will be *merged together* with the base config `./risingwave.toml` .
+Other toml files define configurations for different scenes.
 It can be used in `risedev.yml` like:

 ```yaml
 risedev: